Lexapro Oral Solution (Escitalopram)

 Important Warnings

-There are several important warnings and precautions to be aware of before taking Lexapro oral solution.
+There are several important warnings to consider before using Lexapro.

 Who Should Not Take Lexapro Oral Solution